 Professional course serving as a format for the development and execution of the departmentally required senior exhibition along with the necessary professional materials, including resumés, artist's statements, slides, portfolios, exhibition proposals, exhibition installations, presentation of work, labeling, shipping, and tax implications.
-Art majors only.
-Semester prior to senior exhibition. .5 semester hour.
-Semester Hours: 0.5
+Semester prior to senior exhibition.